-- Where MPI must alert the Minister for Primary Industries1 - The potential for media interest - Where MPI has identified a potential biosecurity risk, but further investigation is required to determine if this is an actual risk and this may take some time this would be to avoid surprises at a later date.
+• Where MPI has identified a potential biosecurity risk, but further investigation is required to determine if this is an actual risk and this may take some time - this would be to avoid surprises at a later date.

 It is possible that an industry Signatory may become aware of an investigation through channels other than a rapid notification from MPI.
 For example, a grower or farmer may send information about a suspected unwanted organism or disease symptoms to its industry body at the same time or before they notify MPI.
 In such a situation, the industry Signatory should contact MPI to discuss any questions or concerns.
 Where MPI has not been notified of the suspicion of a suspected unwanted organism detection, then the industry Signatory should ensure that a report is lodged through the 0800 Pest and Disease Hotline.